 Online Doctor of Engineering in Cybersecurity Analytics

-Applications for the January 2026 cohort are now open.
-The deadline to submit an application including official transcripts is November 30, 2025.
+Applications for the Fall 2026 are now open.
+The deadline to submit an application including all official transcripts is July 31, 2026.

 Program Description

-GW is federally designated as a National Center of Excellence for Cyber Defense Research.
-The GW Cyber Security and Privacy Research Institute (CSPRI) is the home for major information assurance and cybersecurity scholarship programs.
-The CSPRI is funded by the Department of Homeland Security and the National Science Foundation.
+The George Washington University is federally designated as a National Center of Excellence for Cyber Defense Research.
+The GW Cyber Security and Privacy Research Institute (CSPRI) is supported by funding from the U.S. Department of Homeland Security and the National Science Foundation, reflecting the university’s national leadership in advancing secure, trustworthy, and resilient AI-enabled cyber systems.

 Curriculum